 It also features a similar stand like BOUNTY-ARC in Tracker TK4.
 However, I have to point out the poor construction build.
 Yes, the material might be strong and sturdy, but the finish is easily scratched or bruised.

 It becomes worse if you go hunting in salt water.
 Though the coil is waterproof, the dents and scratches expose it to water, and that’s a recipe for corrosion.

 Regarding performance, I wasn’t expecting much from a cheaply built metal detector.
-However, it can compete with many of the similar products in the $100 range yet it costs almost half of that.

 It can find gold and metals in general to a distance of up to 4 feet.
 But still, false signals are quite common in the mineralized environment.